-- obtain funding for TAMUS-LANL collaborative research projects; and
+- Obtain funding for TAMUS-LANL collaborative research projects.

-- formalize long-term relationships where appropriate, for example via joint
+- Formalize long-term relationships where appropriate, such as through joint appointments.

 Elements of the program

-Exploration mini-grants are designed for the Texas A&M System researchers who have the skills, knowledge, and interest to develop long-term collaborative ties with LANL researchers but do not already have such ties.
-A typical exploration mini-grant would pay travel costs for a Texas A&M System researcher to visit one or more LANL researchers to see if there is mutual interest in pursuing a long-term collaboration.
+Exploration mini-grants are designed for TAMUS researchers who have the skills, knowledge and interest to develop long-term collaborative ties with LANL researchers but do not already have such ties.
+A typical mini-grant would pay travel costs for a TAMUS researcher to visit one or more LANL researchers to determine if there is mutual interest in pursuing a long-term collaboration.

-Development fellowships are designed for A&M System researchers who have the skills, knowledge, and interest to develop long-term collaborative ties with LANL researchers and have already identified one or more LANL collaborators who are willing and able to engage in collaborative research.
-A typical development fellowship would fund up to 1.5 months of salary for the Texas A&M System researcher to work with the LANL collaborator(s) to write a joint proposal or joint research publication.
+Development fellowships are designed for TAMUS researchers who have the skills, knowledge and interest to develop long-term collaborative ties with LANL researchers and have already identified one or more LANL collaborators who are willing and able to engage in collaborative research.
+A typical development fellowship would fund up to 1.5 months of salary for the TAMUS researcher to work with the LANL collaborator(s) to write a joint proposal or research publication.

-Research projects are designed for A&M System researchers who have mature collaborative ties with LANL collaborator(s) and have identified research topics suitable for joint effort and joint funding from the A&M System and LANL.
-A typical research project would fund one month per year of the researcher’s salary plus the stipend, tuition, and fees for one graduate student, for four years.
+Research projects are designed for TAMUS researchers who have established ties with LANL collaborator(s) and identified research topics suitable for joint effort and funding from the TAMUS and LANL.
+A typical research project would provide funding for four years.
+Funding would include one month per year of the researcher’s salary plus a stipend, tuition and fees for one graduate student.
 A LANL collaborator would typically serve on the graduate student’s committee.

-Long-term relationships can be formalized for A&M System researchers with whom long-term engagement is of strategic interest to LANL.
-This could take the form of a joint appointment of indefinite duration, under which LANL funds a portion of the A&M System researcher’s time each year and the researcher spends significant time working on problems of interest to LANL.
+Long-term relationships can be formalized for TAMUS researchers with whom long-term engagement is of strategic interest to LANL.
+This could take the form of a joint appointment of indefinite duration, under which LANL funds a portion of the TAMUS researcher’s time each year and the researcher spends significant time working on problems of interest to LANL.